Maps in JavaScript are a flexible map data structure that stores key-value pairs where keys can be objects, functions, or primitive values.

-Maps in JavaScript store key-value pairs where keys can be of any type.
-It works well for adding and removing key-value pairs, making them suitable for applications in which performance is important.
+In JavaScript, Map works well for adding and removing key-value pairs, making this map object a strong data structure for apps where fast lookup and performance matter.
 It also remembers the insertion order, ideal for sequence-dependent operations.
+Let’s talk in detail.

 How to Create a Map?